 A question a lot of people ask me is how did I know Ben and Nicole were the ones?
-I knew as soon as I looked at their pictures online.
-People who go through this process say when you see, you will know.
+I knew as soon as I looked at the pictures in their online parent profile.
+People who go through the adoption placement process say when you see, you will know.
 That was absolutely true for me.

 I had Googled “Adoptive LDS Couple Profiles” and it took me to a website with a bunch of profiles for families wanting to adopt a baby.
 As I mentioned, when I saw their pictures I was instantly drawn to them.

-I emailed them and said I was pregnant and looking to place my baby for open adoption.
+I emailed them and said I was pregnant and was considering open adoption for my baby.
 I asked if they were available to meet.
 Ben emailed back first because Nicole was a teacher and working, so we set up a time and date to meet.